ChrisR2487/QueryMusicAndAwards/README.md

 # QueryMusicAndAwards

-This Java app connects to a mySQL database and queries it
+A Java app that connects a MySQL database that I have created and queries it.